mudphone/hoplon/Design.md

   Event streams are not first-class entities, so there is no way to form abstractions around them.
 They can't be composed with each other.
 They can't be locally referenced.
-This forces even more shared state upton the system.
+This forces even more shared state upon the system.

   **Goal:** Push-based event system, first-class event streams, and composable event handlers.